New York, NY—May 19, 2014

 The Fédération Internationale de Football Association (FIFA) has designated Hospital for Special Surgery (HSS) in New York City, as a FIFA Medical Centre of Excellence (FMCoE).
 HSS is one of only three hospitals in the United States to receive this distinction.
 An inauguration ceremony will be held at HSS in the Richard L. Menschel Education Center on May 19, 2014.
 Professor Jiri Dvorak, FIFA's Chief Medical Officer, will present the award.

-"The Sports Medicine profession has made great strides in how we evaluate and treat sports injuries in professional athletes," explained Riley J. Williams, III, M.D., Orthopedic Surgeon and member of the Sports Medicine and Shoulder Service at HSS.
+"The Sports Medicine profession has made great strides in how we evaluate and treat sports injuries in professional athletes," explained Riley J. Williams, III, M.D., Orthopedic Surgeon and member of the Sports Medicine Service at HSS.
 He has served as the Medical Director for the New York Red Bulls and Brooklyn Nets since 2006.
 "Soccer is global and the number one sport played by young athletes.
 This designation by FIFA gives sports medicine at HSS the vehicle to focus on soccer and continue to have a positive impact on the injuries associated with the sport."

 FIFA is football's world governing body.
 Founded in 1904 and based in Zurich, it has 209 member associations and its goal is the constant improvement of football.
 The "FIFA Medical Centre of Excellence" distinction reflects the organizations allegiance to medical care by focusing on those institutions around the world that excel at prevention, treatment of injury and research.
 In addition, the vision behind creating a global network of Medical Centers of Excellence is to provide football players with access to the highest quality sports medicine care.